comicrelief/lambda-wrapper/docs/services/SQSService.md

   });
   ```

-  Now when a message is sent using `sqs.send('submissions', message)`, the `SubmissionConsumer` function will be directly invoked to consume the message.
+  Now when a message is sent using `sqs.publish('submissions', message)`, the `SubmissionConsumer` function will be directly invoked to consume the message.

 - Set `process.env.SERVICE_LAMBDA_URL`.